nschlimm/git-bulk/README.md

 ![fetchdemo](https://cloud.githubusercontent.com/assets/876604/23709805/e8178406-041a-11e7-9a0c-01de5fbf8944.png)

-  Run a git command on only one workspace an its repositories:
+  Run a git command on only one workspace and its repositories:

 ```bash
 $ git bulk -w personal fetch